ASofterSpace/CDM/README.md

 A commandline tool for modifying EGS-CC CDMs

+## Manual

+The official manual for this tool can be found [here](http://asofterspace.com/cdm/manual.pdf).

 ## Setup

 1. Ensure you have a JDK (Java Development Kit) of Java 7 or higher on your machine, ideally a 64-Bit version: